youzan/vant/src/switch-cell/README.md

 ### Disabled

-use `disabled` property to disable the component
+Use `disabled` property to disable the component.

 ```html
 <van-cell-group>